Thought Id offer these as is - befoam refoaming the woofers, which I seem to be taking a long time to get around to having done.

 Assymetric - that is, there's a Left and a Right - cabinets and even the factory boxes are marked R and L.

 Not a lot of info out there, but some say comparable to HPM-100?
-Not sure are that good, but are contenders in the $400-500 zone.
+Not sure are that good, but probably close.

 My speaker tech says these have very well made voice coils. .he's been inside coils on another speaker....not these.